ron-liu/node-eventstore-postgre/README.md

 =======================

 ## Why I create this eventstore?
-I firstly checked [Grey Young's event store](http://www.geteventstore.com), but it only provide atom REST interface for node.js, which need too many round trips (each event for each round trip) to get events from a given aggregate.
+I firstly checked [Greg Young's event store](http://www.geteventstore.com), but it only provide atom REST interface for node.js, which need too many round trips (each event for each round trip) to get events from a given aggregate.

 Later I tried to find node.js event store implementations, however, many are using NOSQL databases which I don't think it will support